DannyBen/docspec/README.md

 #=> -1
 ```

+The first line of the example may contain specially formatted flags.
+Flags
+are always formatted like this: `[:flag_name]`.

+The `[:ignore_failure]` flag allows the example to fail.
+It will show the
+failure in the output, but will not elevate the exit status to a failure
+state:

 ```ruby
 # This example may fail [:ignore_failure]
 # Due to the :ignore_failure flag, it will show the failure diff, but will